-Departmental Information
+School Information

-The ME - Mode II - course in Structural Engineering with Architecture is run by the Department of Civil Engineering, contact details are given below.
+The ME - Mode II - course in Structural Engineering with Architecture is run by the School of Architecture, Landscape and Civil Engineering, contact details are given below.

-Head of Department: Professor Eugene O'Brien Course Director: Dr. Amanda Gibney
+Dr. Amanda Gibney

-Department Address: Department of Civil Engineering,
+School of Architecture, Landscape and

+Civil Engineering

 University College Dublin,

 Earlsfort Terrace,

 Dublin 2.

-Department e-mail: civil.eng@ucd.ie Department telephone: +353-1-716-7302
++353-1-716-7302